ijanos/ebedke/README.md

 ## Tests

-Some tests are provided for the utility functions, and can be run with pytest.
+Some tests are provided in the `tests` directory, they can be run with pytest.

 `poetry run pytest`

+Type hints are also provided in many places, the project can be type-checked with mypy checker.

+`poetry run mypy -p ebedke`

+I also recommend using the pylint python linter with my configuration file

+`poetry run pylint --rcfile=pylintrc ebedke`

 ## Plugins